Fashion show: 21st century

 Some designers have attempted to modernize the style and presentation of fashion shows by integrating technological advances in experimental ways, such as including pre-recorded digital videos as backdrops.
 During New York Fashion Week in 2014, designer Ralph Lauren presented his new Polo line for Spring 2015 in a water-screen projection in Manhattan's Central Park.
 Technological progress has also allowed a broader portion of the fashion industry's followers to experience shows.
 In 2010, London Fashion Week was the first fashion week to allow viewing of its shows through live streaming.
 Live streaming of runway shows and mediated shows has now become commonplace.

 Tom Ford created a music video with Lady Gaga for his Spring/Summer 2016 women's collection.

+In the 21st century, fashion shows are usually also filmed and appear on specially assigned television channels or even in documentaries.
+Shows have also become increasingly elaborate for many of the top labels, including sprawling sets that often come with higher costs.

-Fashion shows showcase the new styles of the season.
-They are a walking art show and also guide the looks for the fast fashion stores who imitate the high fashion looks.
-"If fashion shows sometimes have a reputation for being shocking, that's because of one of their other main purposes: publicity."
-Fashion shows are a way of life to many people as well and set the tone for each year.
-People who come and watch the shows also get to experience an art form with their own eyes and be present in the industry.
-Fashion shows have changed through the digital area and the pandemic accelerated the course of becoming digital.
+Fashion shows present the latest seasonal styles, functioning as both a walking art exhibition and a blueprint for fast fashion stores that replicate high fashion designs.
+While they can sometimes be perceived as shocking, this is often intentional, serving the crucial purpose of generating publicity.
+For many others, fashion shows also represent a way of life and establish the annual mood.
+Attendees of the performances also get to see an artistic medium firsthand and network with professionals in the field.
+Fashion presentations have evolved in the digital age, with the epidemic hastening this transition.